itsamrit/itsamrit/README.md

+The whole code is combined & separated in css & js & build in build folder while npm i. & that folder is used by develper tools so you can search the name of button etc in sources of developer tools

 Steps to contribute to a project 🤷‍♂️🤷‍♂️🤷‍♂️🤷‍♂️🤷‍♂️:-

 Dont use mongodb atlas,use local mongodb inside github codespace it stores all data in cloud of database and even your link is something else of server but u will only get your CRUD using thunder by localhost:defined inside container.